DanielAvinoam/TheSubZeroProject/README.md

  5. Execute TLS callbacks if exists.
  6. Call the library's `DllMain`.

 Initially, I intended to use the driver to change the DLL main allocation's `VAD` protection to `EXECUTE_WRITECOPY` and link it a `FILE_OBJECT` in order to make it look legitimate as possible.
-After observing a reflectively loaded library from a memory image using [Volatility Framework](https://github.com/volatilityfoundation/volatility), which is today the main tool for memory forensics (and the one my colleagues uses), it appeared it's memory regions doesn't come up on `malfind`'s results - the tool's main plugin for detecting suspicious memory allocations.
+After observing a reflectively loaded library from a memory image using [Volatility Framework](https://github.com/volatilityfoundation/volatility), which is today the main tool for memory forensics (and the one my colleagues use), it appeares it's memory regions don't come up on `malfind`'s results - the tool's main plugin for detecting suspicious memory allocations.
 This made my life much easier, since (as expected) the `VAD` structure is undocumented and manipulating it will cause a big problem source.
 The only thing I did was to delete the PE's header string identifiers - the "MZ" at the first 2 bytes and the DOS header error label ("This Program cannot be run in DOS mode...")

 The third opcode is for cleanup and will be overviewed later.

 ## Loader

 The loader is the first file that is dropped on a new victim.
 It starts by changing its directory to the chrome application directory, then it extracts the driver and DLL from its resource section and saves them at the same directory.
-This is followed by the DSE variable overriding and the loading of the driver:
+This is followed by the DSE variable overriding and the driver loading:
 ```cpp
     // Save resources to file system
     try